hero-node/hero-cli/README.md

 When you run command `hero start -e dev` or `hero build -e dev`, all variables from `src/environments/environment-dev.js` can be accessed via `process.env`.

 ### Proxying API Requests in Development
-People often serve the front-end React app from the same host and port as their backend implementation.
+People often serve the front-end appplication from the same host and port as their backend implementation.
 For example, a production setup might look like this after the app is deployed:
 ```
-/             - static server returns index.html with React app
+/             - static server returns index.html with application
-/todos        - static server returns index.html with React app
 /api/todos    - server handles any /api/* requests using the backend implementation

 ```